kwilteam/docs/docs/kwil-cli/databases.md

 ## Drop

 The `drop` subcommand is used to drop a deployed database.
-You can only drop a database that have been deployed with your provided wallet.
+You can only drop a database that have been deployed with your [configured private key](./configuration.md).
 The drop command takes one argument, which is the name of the database you wish to drop.

 ```bash
 kwil-cli database drop mydb